 - Vomiting, fasting, or using laxatives or diuretics to compensate for the food consumed.

-The maladaptive behaviors seen in people with bulimia can have a lasting negative impact on physical health, mental health, and overall daily functioning.2,3 Repeated cycles of binging and purging can lead to disturbances in fluid and electrolyte levels with the possibility of tearing in the esophagus, gastric rupture, and heart problems increasing over the course of the eating disorder.2,3 The binge-purge cycle can also lead to nutritional deficiencies due to vomiting and restricting behaviors.
+The harmful behaviors seen in people with bulimia nervosa can have a lasting negative impact on physical health, mental health, and overall daily functioning.2,3 Repeated cycles of binging and purging can lead to disturbances in fluid and electrolyte levels with the possibility of tearing in the esophagus, gastric rupture, and heart problems increasing over the course of the eating disorder.2,3 The binge-purge cycle can also lead to nutritional deficiencies due to vomiting and restricting behaviors.
 Additionally, over-exercising can lead to injury.2

 How Does a Hotline Help?